 With so many Twitter analytics tools out there, it’s hard to know which ones to trust with your Twitter account.

 Some may wish to track the tweets about their brand or competition, some will want to engage with leads or clients, and others may wish to track the success of their campaigns, among tons of other options.
+You can plenty of this with Twitter search.

 However, bear in mind that these free tools are not an alternative to enterprise tools, such as Brandwatch Analytics, aimed at helping advanced businesses discover, analyze and make sophisticated use of all their social data (not just Twitter).